Magisk-Modules-Alt-Repo/microg_installer/README.md

 In brief, things seem to be complicated with NanoDroid.
 Why can't it just install microG and let users decide what to install afterwards?

+## Why is not the newest version of GmsCore included?

+To allow updating via F-Droid - it installs a copy to /data and so the app data is safe.
+Also this is an INSTALLER and not an updater.
+But if you want you can PR an update if it's not the newest version you include in the PR.

 ## Build

 ### Linux, BSD, macOS, Android